-Illinois races the clock to avoid a 'junk' rating
+Illinois races the clock to avoid 'junk' downgrade

 The budget crisis has crippled social services that rely on state money, from mental health services and Meals on Wheels for homebound seniors to domestic violence support centers.

 And the state has already taken the unprecedented move of cutting off lottery ticket sales.
 Illinois Powerball sales were shut down on Wednesday.
-Mega Millions sales will be suspended Friday night.
+Mega Millions sales were suspended Friday night.

 Starting Monday, lottery officials say they won't be able to make payments on time to those who win more than $25,000.